xlucn/dotfiles/README.md

 Those configs feature:

-- Configs for fbterm, a more powerful (e.g. utf-8 glyfs) terminal emulator in framebuffer
+- Configs for `fbterm`, a more powerful (e.g. show utf-8 glyfs, faster) terminal emulator in framebuffer
 - Tmux config specifically designed for using in fbterm
   - Try to mimic a tiling WM with multiple 'workspaces', e.g.
     - keep a specific layout,